-You can order the 4th edition of Living in the State of Stuck: How Assistive Technology Impacts the Lives of People with Disabilities directly from Brookline Books or from amazon.com.
-It will also be available in alternative formats.
+You can order the 4th edition of Living in the State of Stuck: How Assistive Technology Impacts the Lives of People with Disabilities directly from Brookline Books or from amazon.com.Companion volume to Living in the State of Stuck...

 Connecting to Learn: